Quiet Life (song)

 "Quiet Life" is a song by the British new wave band Japan.
 It is the title track of their 1979 album Quiet Life.
 The lyrics to the song refer to the problems the band was going through at the time.
 They had lost their US record contract and Hansa Records had been pressuring them for a hit single in the UK.

 "Quiet Life" was first released as a single in Japan in December 1979 with the B-side "Halloween".
-In March 1980, it was released in Germany and the Netherlands with the B-side "I Second That Emotion", whereas in the UK "Quiet Life" was released as the B-side of the unsuccessful "Second That Emotion".
-Following the commercial success of the band's 1981 album Tin Drum, Hansa Records reissued the song as a single that year to promote the band's upcoming compilation album Assemblage.
-It became a top 20 hit on the UK Singles Chart, peaking at number 19 in October 1981 for 2 weeks.
+In March 1980, it was released in Germany and the Netherlands with the B-side "I Second That Emotion", whereas in the UK "Quiet Life" was released as the B-side of the unsuccessful 1980 release of "I Second That Emotion".
+Hansa Records reissued the song as a single in August 1981 to promote the band's upcoming compilation album Assemblage.
+It became a top 20 hit on the UK Singles Chart, peaking at number 19 in October 1981 for 2 weeks, and led to the band's first appearance on Top of the Pops.